arrayfire/arrayfire/docs/pages/getting_started.md

 # Bitwise operators {#getting_started_bitwise_operators}

-In addition to supporting standard mathematical functions, `af::array`s that contain integer data types also support bitwise operators including and, or, and shift:
+In addition to supporting standard mathematical functions, arrays that contain integer data types also support bitwise operators including and, or, and shift: